al-siv/color-rs/docs/DESIGN_PATTERNS.md

 ### 6. Interpreter Pattern ⭐ (NEW in v0.14.1)

-**Problem & Forces**: Need to parse and evaluate filter expressions like `[input,contrast.wcag21_relative_luminance,!color_collections]` for selective output control.
-Expression syntax should be intuitive for users but powerful enough for complex filtering.
+**Problem & Forces**: Need to parse and evaluate filter expressions like `[input,contrast.wcag21_relative_luminance,conversion]` for selective output control.
+Expression syntax should be intuitive for users but powerful enough for complex filtering using inclusion-only approach.

 **Where it lives**:
 - Module: `src/output_filter.rs`